India: Bishop rape ruling raises questions about role of church | DW | 17.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Bishop Franco Mulakkal was found not guilty on charges of rape.
-But now the Kerala Catholic Church has been left seriously divided with some asking if the church has too much power.
+But now the Kerala Catholic Church has been left seriously divided, with some asking whether the church has too much power.

-A Catholic bishop in India accused of raping a nun multiple times over a period of two years was acquitted by a court in Kottayam, Kerala, last week.
+A Catholic bishop in India who had been accused of raping a nun multiple times over a period of two years was acquitted by a court in Kottayam, Kerala, last week.

-Bishop Franco Mulakkal, who worked in the diocese of Jalandhar, was accused of carrying out the rapes between 2014 and 2016.
+Bishop Franco Mulakkal, who worked in the diocese of Jalandhar, was accused of carrying out the rapes from 2014 to 2016.
 The case sparked outrage and large protests in the southern state of Kerala.
 The ruling has left many members of the clergy questioning the power of the church in the state and how the church can move forward while deep divisions remain.

 The victim said she went to the police only after complaining repeatedly to church authorities.
 Mulakkal was arrested later in 2018 but only formally charged in 2019 after months of protests and allegations of a coverup.